alexanderrich/exploration_consumption/doc/journal/paper.md

 tasks and setting we used did not, in fact induce present bias, which would mean that inducing a delay would have no predicted effect.
-Therefore, in Experiment 3 we conducted a simple follow-up experiment using the two consumption tasks to test whether people have a present bias for watching the video immediately, based on past experiments which studied time preferences for videos or video games [@Millar1984; @Navarick1998].
+Therefore, in Experiment 3 we conducted a simple follow-up experiment using the two consumption tasks to test whether people have a present bias for watching the videos and avoiding the slider task and static noises, based on the design of past experiments which studied time preferences for videos or video games [@Millar1984; @Navarick1998].

 ## Methods